 Buckwheat cultivation is most suited to moist, cool climates.
 It is sensitive to temperature fluxes and can be killed off by a frost in the spring and fall while high temps affect blooms, and thus, seed formation.

-Buckwheat will germinate at temps ranging from 45-105 F. (7-40 C.).
-Days to emergence are between three to five days depending upon planting depth, temperature and moisture.
-Seeds should be set 1-2 inches in narrow rows so a good canopy will be established.
+Buckwheat will germinate at temps ranging from 45 to 105 degrees F. (7-40 C.).
+Days to emergence are between three to five days depending upon planting depth, temperature, and moisture.
+Seeds should be set 1 to 2 inches (2.5-5 cm.) in narrow rows so a good canopy will be established.
 Seeds can be set with a grain drill, or if planting for a cover crop, simply broadcast.
-The grain will grow rapidly and reach a height of 2-4 feet.
+The grain will grow rapidly and reach a height of 2 to 4 feet (61 cm. to 1 m.).
 It has a shallow root system and is intolerant of drought, so care of buckwheat entails keeping it moist.

 Buckwheat Uses in Gardens